Yassir-DoesIT/DockerOrchestratorAI/README.md

 - **Manual Scaling**: Allows users to manually scale services.

 ### Notes
 - The latency and request rate metrics displayed in the application are random placeholders and are not currently implemented.
-These features may not be developed in the future.
 - There is a minor bug in the GUI: when selecting a service to scale, the program refreshes the service list every 5 seconds to fetch new metrics.
 This causes the selected service to be deselected if a refresh occurs during the selection process.
 - To see the AI agent in action, you must artificially induce load on a service (e.g., by using a tool like `stress` or `hey`).